 - 116. Arkema continued to provide telemetry data to the Unified Command to track the temperature in the refrigerated trailers.
 Arkema and the emergency responders held regular meetings during the day to discuss the site conditions and their next steps.
 Arkema provided a site map of the refrigerated trailers as well as an approximate list of the organic peroxide products loaded into each trailer and the SADT estimated for the products in each trailer.
 The Unified Command members believed that they would be able to determine when the refrigerated trailers would combust based on the temperature inside of the trailers.
 Three refrigerated trailers, however, could not provide telemetry data and so neither Arkema nor the emergency responders knew the temperature in these trailers.
 In addition, Arkema was not certain about which products were in each trailer so the SADTs were estimated. - 117.
 Just before midnight, two of the police officers assigned to monitor the exclusion zone perimeter were asked by a supervisor to respond to a high-water call.
 To respond, the officers left their position located at the northeast of the Arkema Crosby facility and were traveling west on Highway 90 when they entered a "large cloud of gas," (Figure 36) which engulfed and entered their vehicle as they neared the Arkema plant (Figure 37).
 The officers turned their vehicle around and retreated back to their original location northeast of the Arkema Crosby facility.
-Because the cloud had a chemical odor and the officers experienced adverse health symptoms (eye, skin, throat, and respiratory irritation) from the exposure,^a the officers subsequently reported the release to the Unified Command.
+Because the cloud had a chemical odor and the officers experienced adverse health symptoms (eye, skin, throat, and respiratory irritation) from the exposure, a the officers concluded this cloud was a chemical release and they initiated a shutdown of Highway 90.
+The officers subsequently reported the release to the Unified Command.